Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.0

 Sets ticrate for ASNYC Modes - number of logic tics executed per second.
-Default Doom ticrate is 35.
+The default Doom ticrate is 35.
 This value will play a game at normal speed.

 Default value: 35 (default Doom ticrate).